 Stormwater Control Measure in one system.
-Various methods are used to model the site hydrology and calculate runoff calculations such as flow rates and volumes.
+Various methods are used to model the site hydrology and calculate runoff flow rates and volumes.
 Depending on the hydrology model used, a curve number or a runoff coefficient is needed to represent the PICP site condition.

 Curve Number for PICP System

-The Natural Resources Conservation Service (NRCS) method characterizes site runoff based on hydrologic soil type, land cover and amount of rainfall using a parameter known as a curve number (CN).
-Curve Numbers predict direct runoff from rainfall excess, and can range between 30 to 100, with lower numbers indicating lower runoff potential.
+ASCE 68-18 - Permeable Interlocking Concrete Pavement provides a methodology to calculate CNs for permeable paver systems.
 Caution should be applied when using CNs for permeable pavement.
-Results can underestimate stormwater runoff in small watersheds (under 5 acres) for small storm events (below the 2-year storm), so for these cases, calculations should be verified by another method.
+Results can underestimate runoff in small watersheds (under 5 acres) for small storm events (below the 2-year storm), so for these cases, calculations should be verified by another method.
 Sample CNs per USDA Technical Release-55 are listed on this page.
 However, traditional hydrologic modeling requires CN modifications to properly model permeable pavement to account for reservoir storage.

 Credit for Pervious Service

 Correctly designed, installed, and maintained, PICP systems have surface infiltration rates higher than that of almost any natural soil, and several times greater than the maximum possible rainfall intensity.
 This is why a PICP surface should be given complete credit for “100% perviousness,” as would a meadow or forest.

 Water Volume Control